ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

 ### Mapping gRPC services

-$productName$ `Mapping`s are based on URL prefixes; for gRPC, the URL prefix is the full-service name, including the package path (`package.service`).
+Emissary-ingress `Mapping`s are based on URL prefixes; for gRPC, the URL prefix is the full-service name, including the package path (`package.service`).
 These are defined in the `.proto` definition file.
 In the example [proto definition file](https://github.com/grpc/grpc/blob/master/examples/protos/helloworld.proto) we see:

 ```
 package helloworld;